Fourier transforms and iterated function systems: Non-linear self-conformal iterated function systems in

 \begin{problem} If $\mu$ is a Gibbs equilibrium state for a uniformly contracting IFS $\Phi$ with infinite branches and heavy tail, does the Fourier transform decay at most polylogarithmically? \end{problem}

-We note that in the infinite branch cases, uniform spectral gap for the transfer operator can be proved under some assumptions, see \cite{BV}.
+We note that in the infinite branch cases, uniform spectral gap for the transfer operator can be proved under some assumptions, see the work by Baladi and Vall\'ee \cite{BV} from 2005.
 If we would like to prove or disprove Problem \ref{prob:infinitebranches} as in \cite{JordanSahlsten,SahlstenStevens} one would also need to study large deviation theory for heavy tailed dynamical systems.
 The analogues for heavy tailed i.i.d. random processes in $\R$ e.g. for some sub-exponentially tailed walks were proved by Lehtomaa \cite{Lehtomaa} but the analogues for dynamical systems like countable Markov maps have not yet been developed.
-In \cite{BakerBanaji}, Baker and Banaji are able to deal with certain stationary measures for infinite IFSs that are conjugated via a totally non-linear map to infinite linear IFSs (e.g. L\"uroth maps).
+In \cite{BakerBanaji}, Baker and Banaji from 2023 are able to deal with certain stationary measures for infinite IFSs that are conjugated via a totally non-linear map to infinite linear IFSs (e.g. L\"uroth maps).

 Now we have highlighted most of what is known currently in dimension $1$.
 Going to the higher dimensions there are advantages coming from the added degrees of freedom, but also new obstacles, which we will discuss in the next section.